Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Abstract

 \section{Abstract}

-In this paper, a new estimation framework, Maximum Ideal Likelihood Estimator (MILE), is proposed for general parametric models with latent variables and missing values.
-Instead of focusing on the marginal likelihood of the observed data as in many traditional approaches, the MILE directly considers the joint distribution of the complete dataset by treating the latent variables as parameters (the ideal likelihood).
-The MILE framework remains valid, even when traditional methods are not applicable, e.g., non-finite conditional expectation of the marginal likelihood function, via different optimization techniques and algorithms.
-The statistical properties of the MILE, such as the asymptotic equivalence to the Maximum Likelihood Estimation (MLE), are proved under some mild conditions, which facilitate statistical inference and prediction.
-Simulation studies illustrate that MILE outperforms traditional approaches with computational feasibility and scalability using existing and our proposed algorithms.
+This paper develops a unified estimation framework, the Maximum Ideal Likelihood Estimation (MILE), for general parametric models with latent variables.
+Unlike traditional approaches relying on the marginal likelihood of the observed data, MILE directly exploits the joint distribution of the complete data by treating the latent variables as parameters (the ideal likelihood).
+Borrowing strength from optimisation techniques and algorithms, MILE is a broadly applicable framework in case that traditional methods fail, such as when the marginal likelihood has non-finite expectations.
+MILE offers a flexible and robust alternative to established techniques, including the Expectation-Maximisation algorithm and Markov chain Monte Carlo.
+We facilitate statistical inference of MILE on consistency, asymptotic distribution, and equivalence to the Maximum Likelihood Estimation, under some mild conditions.
+Extensive simulations illustrative real-data applications illustrate the empirical advantages of MILE, outperforming existing methods on computational feasibility and scalability.